What is a Residential Water Booster Pump?

 - Garden sprinklers

-What you need to consider when buying a pressure pump:
+What you need to consider when buying a booster pump:

 - Distance: Over what range will the water be moved?

 - Water source: Is the water source situated above or below the pump?

 - How much pressure is needed?

 - Power: How much power does the pump need to operate?

 - Flow rate: How much water can it produce?

 - Pressure boost: How much pressure can the booster pump add to the existing water pressure?

 - Realise the extent to which the pump needs to work – Is the house multiple-story, with one, two, or more bathrooms?